-You would complete your paid work placement with a relevant employer during your third (‘sandwich’) year, returning to QMUL for the fourth and/or fifth year of study.
+You would complete your paid work placement with a relevant employer during your third (‘sandwich’) year, returning to QMUL for the fourth year of study (fourth and fifth years for MSci students).
 Upon successful completion of this ‘sandwich year’, you will be eligible to graduate with a BSc or MSci that includes ‘with Professional Placement’ in its title.

 We expect the placement to relate to graduate careers that typically follow from the degree programme you are taking.
 You will gain valuable experience that can make a difference when it comes to looking for a graduate role, as well as the opportunity to discover what work in your chosen field is really like.